Keepnet Labs Logo

 • Weaker Security Controls in Vendors: Many third parties lack robust security practices.

-• Globalization: International supply chains introduce more points of vulnerability.
+• Globalization: International supply chains introduce more points of vulnerability and expose companies to additional supply chain challenges.

 These factors give attackers multiple opportunities to breach organizations through their supply chain.